mykelcodex/personal/content/blog/flexibility-in-css-with-tailwindcss.md

 #### **Design Style**

 Changing the bootstrap design style takes a lot of time and effort.
-About 50% of the website using bootstrap was unknown because of the design style because building a custom design in bootstrap is tedious.
+About 50% of the website using bootstrap was known because of the design style because building a custom design in bootstrap is tedious.

 #### **Color Palette**